LOTOS Conference Call - 15.12.2016 - Strategy 2017 - 2022

 - Readiness to develop and embrace innovation based on dedicated funding, an advanced model of cooperation with research institutions and creative engagement of employees,

-- Greater responsibility for security at large in accordance with Poland’s economic, environmental and energy policies (diversification of feedstock and fuel supplies, OHS, cyber security, social responsibility).
+- Greater responsibility for security at large in accordance with Poland’s economic, environmental and energy policies (diversification of energy, feedstock and fuel supplies, OHS, cyber security, social responsibility).

 In the period covered by the Strategy, the Management Board will seek to achieve and maintain Grupa LOTOS S.A.’s ability to pay dividends.

 Key target metrics of the Grupa LOTOS S.A.
 Strategy for 2017−2022: